apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### March 23th, 2020: Apache Jackrabbit Oak 1.8.21 released
+Jackrabbit Oak 1.8.21 is a patch release that contains fixes and improvements over the previous 1.8.x release.
+See the [downloads](downloads.html#oak1.8) page for more details.

 #### March 19th, 2020: Apache Jackrabbit FileVault 3.4.4 and Jackrabbit FileVault Package Maven Plugin 1.1.2 released
 Jackrabbit FileVault 3.4.4 is the current stable release of the repository content synchronization tool.
 It requires Java 8 or newer.